Harry Oakes: Murder

-Oakes was murdered sometime after midnight on July 8, 1943.
-He was struck four times behind the left ear with a miner's hand pick, to disguise the wounds from a silver ice pick (Simpsons of the Strand), and was then burned all over his body using insecticide, with the flames being concentrated around the eyes.
+Oakes was murdered sometime after midnight on 8 July 1943.
+He was struck four times behind the left ear with a miner's hand pick, to disguise the wounds from a silver ice pick (Simpsons-in-the-Strand), and was then burned all over his body using insecticide, with the flames being concentrated around the eyes.
 His body was then sprinkled with feathers from a mattress.
 When Oakes was discovered, the feathers were still being gently blown over his body by the bedroom fan.

 Investigation and trial

 The Bahamas’ governor, the Duke of Windsor (formerly King Edward VIII of the United Kingdom), who had become a close friend of Oakes during the previous three years, took charge of the investigation from the outset.
-The Duke first attempted to enforce press censorship, but this was unsuccessful, since the Bahamas Tribune newspaper broke the story to the world within a few hours.
-Oakes' vast wealth, fame and British title, combined with the ghastly nature of the crime, generated worldwide interest in the case.
+The Duke first attempted to enforce press censorship, but this was unsuccessful since the Bahamas Tribune newspaper broke the story to the world within a few hours.
+Oakes' vast wealth, fame and British title, combined with the nature of the crime, generated worldwide interest in the case.
 Etienne Dupuch, the colony's foremost newspaper publisher and a close friend of Oakes, ensured constant coverage of the case for the several months which followed.
 Dupuch had called the Oakes residence early on the morning after the crime, since he had previously arranged to visit, and spoke with Harold Christie, who had stayed there overnight; Christie reported the death to Dupuch.

-The Duke believed that the local police lacked the expertise to investigate the crime, and since World War II was raging, making it difficult to bring detectives from Scotland Yard in London, which was what normally would have been done, the Duke turned to two American policemen he knew in the Miami force.
-The Bahamas was a British Crown Colony at the time, and there were British Security personnel stationed in wartime in New York City and Washington, D.C. who could potentially have traveled easily and quickly to Nassau for an investigation.
+The Duke believed that the Royal Bahamas Police Force lacked the expertise to investigate the crime, and since World War II was raging, making it difficult to bring detectives from Scotland Yard in London, which was what normally would have been done, the Duke turned to two American policemen he knew in the Miami Police Department.
+The Bahamas was a British Crown Colony at the time, and there were British Security personnel stationed in wartime in New York City and Washington, D.C. who could potentially have travelled easily and quickly to Nassau for an investigation.
 Bringing in the Miami Captains Melchen and Barker (Melchen had earlier guarded the Duke in Miami) proved an unfortunate decision.